Ayyappa-4702/RL-for-TSP/README.md

   ### play-around

-      Change the parameters in the script (num_cities, num_episodes, epsilon, alpha, gamma) and observe the graph.
+  Change the parameters in the script and observe the graph.

   #### Q-Learning Parameters